Inference with Mondrian Random Forests: Setup

-If there are no samples $X_i$ in $T_b(x)$ then $N_b(x) = 0$, so we define $0/0 = 0$ (see \iftoggle{aos}{the supplementary material \citep{cattaneo2023mondriansupplement}}{Appendix~\ref{sec:proofs}} for details).
+If there are no samples $X_i$ in $T_b(x)$ then $N_b(x) = 0$, so we define $0/0 = 0$ (see \iftoggle{journal}{the supplementary material \citep{cattaneo2025mondriansupplement}}{Appendix~\ref{sec:proofs}} for details).
 To ensure the bias and variance of the Mondrian random forest estimator converge to zero (see Section~\ref{sec:inference}), and to avoid boundary issues, we impose some basic conditions on $x$, $\lambda$, and $B$ in Assumption~\ref{ass:estimator}.
+We emphasize that our results are for the low-dimensional nonparametric regime where $d$ does not depend on the sample size $n$.